 'Brenda at Christmas'

-Every time we drove out in the car around Christmas, we loved singing carols on our way... many were Cornish and traditional, some were more modern and popular, some weren't carols at all - but Christmas was always a time for singing.
+The CD features 15 tracks - all songs with a seasonal flavour - a few carols, and others appropriate to wintertime.
+Every time we drove out in the car around Christmas, we loved to sing carols on the way... many were Cornish and traditional, some were more modern and popular, some weren't carols at all - but Christmas was always a time for singing.